operator-framework/community-operators/docs/testing-operators.md

 ```
 ### 7. Create an OperatorGroup

 An `OperatorGroup` is used to denote which namespaces your Operator should be watching.
-It must in the namespace where your operator should be deployed, we'll use `default` in this example:
+It must in the namespace where your operator should be deployed, we'll use `default` in this example.

+It's configuration depends on your Operator supporting watching it's own namespace, a single namespace or all namespaces (as indicated by `spec.installModes` in the CSV).

+Create the following file as  `operator-group.yaml` if your Operator supports watching its' own or a single namespace.

-> If your Operator supports watching all namespaces (as indicated by `spec.installModes` in the CSV) you can omit the following step and place your `Subscription` in the `operators` namespace instead.
+If your Operator supports watching all namespaces you can omit the following step and place your `Subscription` (see next step) in the `operators` namespace instead.

-Create the following as the file `operator-group.yaml`

 ```
 apiVersion: operators.coreos.com/v1alpha2